RUCBM/DeepCritic/README.md

 sh sft/run_sft.sh
 ```

+## RL
+Our RL is mainly based on the open-source training platform [verl](https://github.com/volcengine/verl).

 ## Evaluation
 Our evaluation code is mainly based on [ProcessBench](https://github.com/QwenLM/ProcessBench), and you can run the following script to perform evaluation on critique models:
 ```bash